clairey-zx81/json-model/BACKLOG.md

 - [ ] c-backend: add reporting to predef failures?
 - [ ] c-backend: generate thread-safe code? option? this currently would require malloc'ed stuff
 - [ ] static: what about a specialize IR [Blaze](https://arxiv.org/abs/2503.02770)?
+- [ ] command: write a man-page or similar

 ## To Do